rig9919/choptitle/README.md

 notes and bugs
 --------------
-These are made specifically for my library of videos and as such currently only deal with videos in the matroska container.
+These are made specifically for my setup and as such currently only deal with videos in the matroska container.